-Each group does this by electing a Group Service Representative.
-These GSRs meet regularly at intergroup, from where regional representatives are elected.
-Regional assemblies then elect delegates to General Service Conference.
-Every year the delegates from the regions of GB and Continental Europe meet with the trustees of the General Service Board, the staff of the General Service Office and specific service representatives.
-This General Service Conference of AA is the actual voice and effective conscience of our whole Society in its world affairs. otherwise nothing would get done!
+Each group does this by electing a General Service Representative.
+These GSRs meet regularly at Intergroup, from where Regional delegates are elected.

+The Regional assemblies then elect delegates to General Service Conference.
+Every year the delegates from the Regions of GB and Continental Europe meet with the trustees of the General Service Board, the staff of the General Service Office and specific service representatives.
+This General Service Conference of AA is the actual voice and effective conscience of our whole Society in its world affairs.